Blurrito/S3-Portfolio/Group/README.md

 7. COLLEAGUES – Software engineers shall be fair to and supportive of their colleagues.
 8. SELF – Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.
 ```
+##### Which ethical guideline do I think is most important?
+While all eight of these principles are equally important, I personally think principle #3 is the most important of all of them.
+The product is that which will be used by the end user, be that an internal company employee or anyone on the internet.
+The ideas and values which were used to create the product, as well as the degree of professionalism and care put into the process could impact the user experience immensely.
+Depending on the type of product, if the end product is lacking in this regard, it could potentially have catastrophic effects on the end-user.

 #### How do you know that your ethical considerations match with those of other software engineers?
 In order to verify all software engineers’ ethical values match up, it is important for all parties involved to converse about the topic.
 Allowing everyone to share their ethical values and boundaries with one another makes it possible to create a working environment in which all parties involved can work comfortably.